-MATH 020 Analytic Geometry and Calculus I 4 and MATH 021 Analytic Geometry and Calculus II4 PHYS 002 General Physics (Non-calculus)4 and PHYS 004 General Physics (Non-calculus) 4 or PHYS 006 Physics for Science and Engineering4 and PHYS 007 Physics for Science and Engineering4 Total Units
+REQUIRED COURSESUnits BIO 002 Principles of Cell and Molecular Biology5 MATH 020 Analytic Geometry and Calculus I5 AND BIO 003 Evolution, Ecology & Biodiversity MATH 021 Analytic Geometry and Calculus II5 PHYS 002 General Physics (Non-Calculus)5 AND CHEM 002 General Chemistry5 AND PHYS 004 General Physics (Non-Calculus)5 CHEM 002 General Chemistry OR AND PHYS 006 Physics for Science and Engineering5 CHEM 004 Organic Chemistry II AND PHYS 007 Physics for Science and Engineering5 AND Total Units MATH 031 Analytic Geometry and Calculus

-Principles of Cell and Molecular Biology
+BIO 002 5 Units Principles of Cell and Molecular Biology

-Prerequisite: CHEM 001 Course Advisory: Eligibility for ENGL 001.
+Prerequisite: CHEM 001.
+Course Advisory: Eligibility for ENGL 001.
 This course introduces biology majors to the basic concepts of cell and molecular biology and to the laboratory techniques used to study cells and biological molecules.
 Subjects include the structure and function of biological molecules, prokaryotic and eukaryotic cell structure and function, cell physiology and metabolism, Mendelian and molecular genetics, and the techniques used in biotechnology to manipulate DNA.
 Three hours lecture, six hours lab.

-Evolution, Ecology& Biodiversity
+BIO 003 5 Units Evolution, Ecology & Biodiversity

 Prerequisite: MATH 104, BIO 002.
 Course Advisory: Eligibility for ENGL 001.
 This course for biology majors covers evolution, ecology, and the diversity of life.
 The laboratory component includes invertebrate and vertebrate dissection and several weekend and all day field trips.
 Students must successfully complete both the lecture and the laboratory portions of the course.
-Field trips may be required.
+Fiel trips may be required.
 Some field trips may involve a fee.
-Three hours lecture, six hours lab.(Formerly BIO 001)
+Formerly BIO 001.
+Three hours lecture, six hours lab.